pduck27/CO2NanoDetector/README.md

 - Cables, plugs and so on depending on your needs

 The code checks every second the current CO2 quality in ppm.
 According to the ppm value it shows a smiley in the matrix.
-If the quality is too bad also a window animation is shown.
+The default thresholds in the code are:

+0 - 800 ppm Good quality -> smiling face

+801 - 1200 ppm Average quality -> neutral face

+\>1200 ppm Bad quality -> sad face and a window open animation each five seconds

 You can connect an optional button, which shows the ppm value as digits in the matrix when pressed long.

+# Code and circuit
 The code was built with VS Code and Plattform.IO Extension.
 My plattfomio.ini looks like this (keep an eye on lib_deps you must include):

     [env:nanoatmega328]
     platform = atmelavr